How to Homeschool

 If this isn’t your first time at the rodeo and homeschooling has been a norm in your home for sometime, this step is essential!
 Taking some time off from homeschooling will allow you to have a moment of rest before gearing up for what feels like another never ending race!

-As a homeschool mom, my first goal every summer is to take 2-4 weeks off from all school work!
+As a homeschool mom of 3, my first goal every summer is to take 2-4 weeks completely off from all school work!
 We tend to finish up old curriculum mid May, followed up with starting our new curriculum mid June.

 Some kids finish old work before others, sometimes we all finish early, sometimes someone finishes late.
 Life isn’t perfect, so I try to always allow myself a little flexibility with that 2-4 weeks off time frame!